 Factors Necessitating the Digital Thread in the Defense Industry

-Marc O’Brien calls Lockheed Martin’s next-generation digital vision the “Product Digiverse,” a viewpoint that the rapidly changing defense industry is driving forward.
-He cited eight points of change that impact the broad scale defense industry:
+Marc O’Brien calls Lockheed Martin’s next-generation digital vision the “Product Digiverse,” a viewpoint that the rapidly changing aerospace and defense industry is driving forward.
+He cited eight points of change that impact the broad-scale defense industry:

-- The demand for development of more complex, more sophisticated, and integrated products
+- The demand for the development of more complex, more sophisticated, and integrated products

 - No longer having huge budgets to work with